nabin2004/nabin2004.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 [language isn’t just a tool for communication]().
 It’s how we interrogate our own thoughts.
 It's how we challenge what we know, to reach what we don’t know yet.
-That’s what makes [NLP more than just a subfield of AI]().
+That’s what makes [NLP more than just a subfield of AI]() for me.
 It’s a path to building machines that can [reason](), [reflect](), and maybe even [rethink]().

+Plenty of country with lots of resources wanted to fly back then but Wright brothers were first to fly before even some powerful nations.
+That motivates me to pursue this field and also defines where I want to head to in future.

-[AI is the new electricity.]()  I may not become the [Edison]() of this revolution, but I intend to be part of this new-age electricity at the very least.
+[AI is the new electricity.]()  If not Edison of this new electricity, I would want to become part of the grid at very least.

-Resources?
-I’ve never had many.
-But neither did the Wright brothers, and they still flew before nations did.
-My ambition is to build [billion-parameter-scale models]() before I finish my undergrad.
-[Not because it's easy or funded but because it's possible.]()

-I play chess for fun. -->

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.